dreambuffer/whimsy-meadow/README.md

-# gowebcrawler
+# Whimsy Meadow
-Web crawler implementation in Go - extracts links.

-Uses goroutines, channels and wait groups.
+A fully multiplayer server and client written in Go and three.js

+Run main.go with [go run .]

+IT IS EXTREMELY BROKEN.

+The media, artwork, and anything in the client are under copyright.